d0x2f/d0x2f.github.io/blog/content/the-vhs-project/index.md

 is not to swipe the cloth perpendicular to the grooves, which might cause damage or snag and trap lint inside.

+## Shielding

+To give your signal the best chance, you need to consider end to end shielding and EMI (electromagnetic interference) protection.

+{{
+  image(
+    path="the-vhs-project/shielded-box.jpg",
+    width=400,
+    height=250,
+    alt="The MISRC housed in project box shielded with copper tape."
+  )
+}}

 ## Tape Cleaning

 Before capturing from my mouldy tapes, I wanted to clean them.
 I tried